mrfil/lesion-mapper-bids/README.md

 				[-h]

-		Example BIDS App entry point script.

 		positional arguments:
+		  	bids_dir
-		  bids_dir              The directory with the input dataset formatted according to the BIDS standard.
+					The directory with the input dataset formatted according to the BIDS standard.

+      			fmriprep_dir
-      fmriprep_dir          The directory with the fmriprep (or equivalent) pre-processed derivatives.
+					The directory with the fmriprep (or equivalent) pre-processed derivatives.

+      			output_dir
-      output_dir            The directory where the output files should be stored.
+					The directory where the output files should be stored.
 		                        If you are running a group level analysis, this folder should be prepopulated with the results of the participant level analysis.

+      			{participant,group}
-      {participant,group}   Level of the analysis that will be performed.
+					Level of the analysis that will be performed.
 Multiple participant level analyses can be run independently (in parallel).